Painted Cup Moth

 (formerly known as Bombyx oxleyi)

-The first instar caterpillars separate and each makes a characteristic groove on the surface of a leaf as it feeds.
-This behaviour differs from that of the Caterpillars of Doratifera vulnerans and Doratifera quadriguttata, which feed communally, and destroy the whole leaf surface.
+When they hatch from their eggs: the caterpillars separate, and each makes a characteristic groove on the surface of a leaf as it feeds.
+This behaviour differs from that of the caterpillars of Doratifera vulnerans and Doratifera quadriguttata, which feed communally, and destroy the whole leaf surface.

-Along the sides of the caterpillar are fleshy spikes, like a skirt.
-There is also a flap covering the head.
+On each side of each abdominal segment is a black-edged yellow elliptical spiracle above a fleshy spike.
 The spikes are translucent, and can be reddish or yellowish.
 The front pair are especially likely to be red.
+The lateral spikes together look like a skirt.
+There is also a flap covering the head.
 The caterpillars move like slugs because their legs are reduced.

 The caterpillars feed on a variety of: